-Declines in market prices could cause an operator to cease or slowdown exploration and development activities, reduce, suspend or terminate production from an operating project or construction work at a development project which would negatively impact our ability to obtain revenues from our interests in the future.
+Declines in market prices could cause an operator to cease or slow down exploration and development activities, reduce, delay, suspend or terminate production from an operating project or construction work at a development project which would negatively impact our ability to obtain revenues from our royalty interests in the future.
 Severe declines that cause a suspension or termination of production by relevant operators may result in a complete cessation of revenue from royalties or other interests applicable to one or more relevant commodities.
+For example, during 2024, Core Lithium announced that it was putting the Finniss lithium project into care and maintenance, and Arcadium (now Rio Tinto) announced that the Mt Cattlin project would be put into care and maintenance effective by mid-2025 due to low lithium prices.
 In addition, the majority of our royalty interests are either gross overriding revenue royalties or net smelter return royalties, which entitle us to a share of the market price of the mined product or a portion of the revenue generated by the sale of the product, respectively.
-A decline in lithium prices would therefore lead to a corresponding reduction in the amount of money payable by the operator to the Company, which may result in a material and adverse effect on the Company's business, results of operations, financial condition and prospects and the trading price of its securities.
-On the other hand, in the event of a significant or sustained increase in lithium prices, end-users may seek alternatives such as sodium ion or hydrogen batteries or other more affordable energy solutions, which may reduce the market demand for lithium batteries.
+A decline in lithium prices would therefore lead to a corresponding reduction in the amount of money payable by the operator to the Company, which may result in a material adverse effect on the Company's business, results of operations, financial condition and prospects, the intrinsic value of our royalties and the trading price of our securities.
+On the other hand, in the event of a significant or sustained increase in lithium prices, end-users may seek alternatives such as sodium ion batteries, hydrogen storage or other lower cost energy solutions, which may reduce the market demand for lithium batteries.
 Consequently, the financial condition, results of operations and prospects of the Company may be materially and adversely affected.
 Moreover, the broader commodity market tends to be cyclical, and a general downturn in overall commodity prices could result in a significant decrease in our overall revenue.
 Any such price decline may result in a material adverse effect on the Company's earnings, results of operations, financial condition and prospects and the trading price of its securities.